 I stood wide eyed in shock as I took in the boy in front of me, who was still looking down, counting the cash in his hands.

 "How much is it?"
 He sighed in clear annoyance.

-Those gorgeous hazel eyes that had captivated me with their brilliant gold flecks all week, were now dull, empty and ridiculously sad, as panic rose behind them when the locked with mine.
+Those gorgeous hazel eyes that had captivated me with their brilliant gold flecks all week, were now dull, empty, and ridiculously sad.

 The Court Daniels, golden boy of the perfect little town that lay just on the other side of the city, stood before me in nothing but a flimsy, cheap motel bathrobe, that barely covered anything.